Our research is editorially independent but we

-Our research is editorially independent but we may earn a commission for purchases made through our links.
+may earn a commission for purchases made through our links.

-Columbia is not only one of the best preserved historic gold rush towns in the state, it’s a historic park.
-This was California’s second largest city at the peak of the Gold Rush.
+Columbia is not only one of the best-preserved historic gold rush towns in the state, it’s a historic park.
+This was California’s second-largest city at the peak of the Gold Rush.
 Costumed docents lead tours through the town, and actually live and work here in a variety of period-appropriate shows and trades.
-Visitors can admire the 19th-century architecture, sip a locally-made sarsaparilla soda in an Old West saloon, grab a tasty ice cream cone at an old fashioned parlor, take an authentic stagecoach ride, feel the heat in a working blacksmith’s forge, or even try their hand at gold panning.
+Visitors can admire the 19th-century architecture, sip a locally-made sarsaparilla soda in an Old West saloon, grab a tasty ice cream cone at an old-fashioned parlor, take an authentic stagecoach ride, feel the heat in a working blacksmith’s forge, or even try their hand at gold panning.
 If you dare, you can spend the night in the purportedly haunted historic Fallon Hotel.
 Built in 1859, guests and staff alike have reported numerous unexplained incidents, including voices coming from empty rooms, objects moving around, and the ghost of a mischievous young boy who likes to play with guests’ children – some say that if you bring toys, he’ll move them around.

 Murphys has been increasingly making its way onto lists of America’s best small towns.
 Located in California’s Gold Country in Calaveras County, famous for its annual frog jumping contest, the “Queen of the Sierras,” boasts an alluring historic Main Street that’s lined with all sorts of interesting independent shops, fantastic eateries, candy stores and even wine tasting rooms.
-In fact, what surprises visitors most, is its rich wine culture, that many say is like stepping back into the Napa Valley of 30 years ago.
+In fact, what surprises visitors most, is its rich wine culture, which many say is like stepping back into the Napa Valley of 30 years ago.
 There are a wealth of award-winning small production estate wines as well as plenty of tasting opportunities with the actual winemakers.
-In the surrounding area, there are historic sites to visit from the town’s Gold Rush days as well as a host of outdoor adventures, including cave exploration, zip-lining and hiking.
+In the surrounding area, there are historic sites to visit from the town’s Gold Rush days as well as a host of outdoor adventures, including cave exploration, zip-lining, and hiking.

 Niles is actually a district in the sprawling Bay Area city of Fremont, but stepping into it is like stepping into a totally different world.
 It will feel as if you’re hundreds of miles away from the rat race of Silicon Valley, but in reality, it’s just a short drive away.
 The main drag of this little railroad town is about four blocks long, hosting historic buildings that are filled with dozens of antique stores, museums, artist shops and eateries, and along its alluring side streets are attractive residents that date back to the turn of the 20th-century.
 Niles may best be known for hosting the Niles Silent Film Museum, one of the most important museums of its kind in the world.
 Charlie Chaplin himself used to make films here, and the community also hosts a film festival in his honor.
 Visitors can also take a scenic ride on the Niles Canyon Railway, which makes a 13-mile round trip from Niles to Sunol for sightseers.

 The quaint town of St. Helena sits in the heart of the Napa Valley.
 It’s known for its many outstanding wineries, excellent restaurants, and lovely shops that line picturesque Main Street.
 The very same Victorian-lined street that Robert Louis Stevenson and his new bride once made their way down in a horse and buggy.
-Those same beautiful buildings remain, today serving as stores for all sorts of products from hardware and bath items to designer clothing and everything in between.
+Those same beautiful buildings remain today serving as stores for all sorts of products from hardware and bath items to designer clothing and everything in between.
 While you’re here, you can also visit one of the oldest buildings in Napa Valley.
 Bale Grist Mill Historic State Park, named for the old mill that was built here in the 19th-century, is now the last surviving water-powered mill in the state.
-You can Take the tour the historic mill and find out more about the interesting history of the property.
+You can Take a tour of the historic mill and find out more about the interesting history of the property.
 Wine lovers won’t want to miss the chance to taste vino in a cave at Anderson’s Conn Valley, where atmospheric reserve tastings are held in cool, oak-scented winery caves.